akfgln/Calendar-Js/README.md

 # Calendar Application

 This project is a multilingual calendar application built using JavaScript, HTML, CSS, and Bootstrap 5.
 It supports English, German, and Turkish languages, and is designed to be easily extendable to include additional languages.
-The calendar allows users to add events, highlight date ranges, and provides various calendar views (monthly, yearly, etc.).
+The calendar allows users to add events, edit existing events, highlight date ranges, and provides various calendar views (monthly, yearly, etc.).

 ## Features

 - **Multilingual Support**: Currently supports English, German, and Turkish.
 Additional languages can be easily added by updating the `languages` object in the JavaScript code.
 - **Dynamic Calendar Generation**: The calendar is generated dynamically based on the selected year and month, showing day cells with events and highlighted date ranges.
-- **Event Management**: Users can add events to specific dates by clicking on the day cell.
-These events can include emojis or icons.
+- **Event Management**: Users can add, edit, and delete events.
+Clicking on a day opens a modal that displays existing events and allows users to create new events or modify existing ones.
+  - **Event Details**: Users can add icons, select custom colors, set times, and modify existing events.
+  - **Date Change**: Events can be moved to a different day, and the old entry will be updated accordingly.
 - **Date Range Highlighting**: Specific date ranges can be highlighted with custom colors, making it easy to visually distinguish important periods.
 - **Interactive Views**: The calendar supports different views, including month, year, and day details.
 - **Toast Notifications**: When adding a birthday event, a toast notification is displayed to celebrate the event.